-Now, we’re ready to calculate NOPAT.
-In the first approach, we’ll simply multiply EBIT by (1 – Tax Rate).
+In the first approach, the calculation is straightforward, as we just multiply EBIT by (1 – Tax Rate).

-If we input the relevant data points into our formula, we get the following:
+If we input the relevant data points into our NOPAT formula, we get the following equation:

-Note that despite the fact that Company B benefited from the interest tax shield, the NOPAT for both companies is equivalent.
+Note that despite the fact that Company B benefited from the interest tax shield, the value for both companies is equivalent.

-In the second approach, we’ll be starting from net income.
+In the second approach, we’ll calculate NOPAT starting from net income.

-So for both companies, EBIT comes out to $210, and to calculate the NOPAT we do the following:
+So for both companies, EBIT comes out to $210m, and the subsequent step is the following:

-To reiterate from earlier, NOPAT is a metric that ignores the impact of debt financing – more specifically, the interest tax shield is removed.
+To reiterate from earlier, the impact of debt financing is ignored – more specifically, the interest tax shield is removed.

-In closing, we can confirm that under both methods, the NOPAT comes out to $137m – which clearly shows the capital-structure neutrality of the NOPAT metric.
+In closing, we can confirm that under both methods, the NOPAT comes out to $137m – which shows the capital-structure neutrality of the metric.